 Does your new feature make them more secure?
 What nefarious threat won’t they have to worry about if they implement it?

 Does your new feature reduce errors?
 How will increased accuracy change the way their business operates, or the way they perceive themselves?

 Features are solutions to problems, but that doesn’t make them newsworthy all by themselves.
 Without a narrative, they’re just data points on a package, words on a brochure, and ideas in a vacuum.

 The solving of those problems is what turns a feature into a story, and the impact of that solution is what turns a story into a brand.

-Image: “Words of Note” by Heath Bar via Flickr Creative Commons License
+Images: “Words of Note” by Heath Bar and “Static” by Tony Young via Flickr Creative Commons License

 … then you may enjoy learning about the mistake most nonprofits make when asking for donations.